theKashey/rewiremock/README.md

 - be secure, and isolate target under test.
 - be fast, to be faster.

+I have wrote some articles about these ideas - https://medium.com/tag/rewiremock/latest

 # API
  see d.ts file, or JSDoc in javascript sources.